 Certain of the entities or individuals listed below acquired the shares offered hereby in connection with our January 28, 2005 private placement of series B preferred stock.
 Pursuant to this private placement, we received \$5 million in cash as payment for (a) 100 shares of preferred stock that are convertible into 8,196,800 shares of common stock, and (b) warrants to acquire 7,786,960 shares of common stock at an exercise price of \$.61 per share.
 Based on the \$5 million paid, the purchase price per common share is \$.61, without allocating any portion of the purchase price to the warrants.
-Also in connection with these private placements, we agreed to prepare and file at our expense, as promptly as practical, and in any event, on or before 60 days after January 26, 2005, a registration statement with the Securities and Exchange Commission covering the resale of the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon exercise of the warrants.
-In connection with the private placement, the Company issued to the placement agent, Midtown Partners & Co., LLC, or its designees, 4.98 shares of series B preferred stock that are convertible into 409,012 shares of common stock, together with warrants to acquire 388,588 shares of common stock at an exercise price of \$.61 per share.
+Also in connection with these private placements, we agreed to prepare and file at our expense, as promptly as practical, and in any event, on or before 60 days after January 26, 2005, a registration statement with the Securities and Exchange Commission covering the resale of the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock issuable upon conversion of the series B preferred stock and the shares of common stock is to the placement agent, Midtown Partners & Co., LLC, or its designees, 4.98 shares of series B preferred stock that are convertible into 409,012 shares of common stock, together with warrants to acquire 388,588 shares of common stock at an exercise price of \$.61 per share.
 The Company also issued to Midtown Partners & Co., LLC, or its designees, warrants to purchase 737,712 shares of the Company's common stock at an exercise price of \$.80 per share.